 What does it mean if the specimen tests positive for antibodies against the virus that causes COVID-19?
 A positive test result with the SARS-CoV-2 antibody test indicates that antibodies to SARS-CoV-2 were detected, and the individual has potentially been exposed to COVID-19.

+Antibodies to SARS-CoV-2 are generally detectable in blood several days after initial infection.
 Individuals may have detectable virus present for several weeks following seroconversion.
 If antibodies are present, it often indicates a past infection but does not exclude recently infected patients who are still contagious.